TenebrisNoctua/ServerAuthority/docs/index.md

     `.Connect` can only be called in the `.OnStart` function.
 Attempting to call this function anywhere else will cause an error.

-### `AuroraScriptObject.Subscribe(self: AuroraScriptObject, name: string, functionName: string) -> string`
+### `AuroraScriptObject.Subscribe(self: AuroraScriptObject, topic: string, functionName: string) -> string`

-This method allows you to subcribe to a published value in the Behavior with a certain `name`.
+This method allows you to subcribe to a published value in the Behavior with a certain `topic`.
 The `functionName` must be the name of a function in the Behavior.

 The subcribed function will always have 2 arguments by default, the self `AuroraScriptObject` and the bound `Instance`.
 Additional arguments will come after.
-Calling this method will return the value of the `name` parameter.
+Calling this method will return the value of the `topic` parameter.

 !!! warning
     This function can only be called in `.OnStart`.

-### `AuroraScriptObject.Publish(self: AuroraScriptObject, name: string, ...any) -> any`
+### `AuroraScriptObject.Publish(self: AuroraScriptObject, topic: string, ...any) -> any`

-This method allows you to publish a value in the Behavior with a certain `name`.
+This method allows you to publish a value in the Behavior with a certain `topic`.
 The last argument given to this method will be returned as a value.

 !!! warning
     This function cannot be called in `.OnStart`.

 ```lua
 type AuroraScriptObject = {